emorynlp/ConvoSense/README.md

 This `Dialogues` object is used in the commonsense inference generation script at `gen/cs_generation.py` for predicting inferences using the trained model.

-HumanGen dataset files are also available at `data/humangen/{train|dev|test}.jsonl`.

-## Trained Model

-NOTE: Due to its large size, we are still working on directly providing the model checkpoint.
-For now, if you would like access to the model, please send an email to "sfillwo@emory.edu".

-Our best-performing ConvoSense-trained model (ConvoSenseM*) is located at `models/convosense_m_star`.

-The script at `gen/cs_generation.py` is used for predicting inferences using the trained model.

 ## Evaluation Results

 ### GPT vs Human Inferences Human Evaluation (Section 3.3)

 `eval/gpt_vs_human/` contains the code and data for running the analyses to compare GPT and Human inferences on the datapoints from existing human-written datasets.
 The script for computing the results seen in paper Section 3.3 is `eval/gpt_vs_human/compute.py`.
 The annotations performed by Surgers that these analyses are based on can be found in `eval/gpt_vs_human/annotations/`.

+Command:
+`PYTHONPATH=. python eval/gpt_vs_human/compute.py`

 ### ConvoSense & Models Human Evaluation (Sections 4.2 and 6.3)

 `eval/human/` contains the code and data for running the analyses on the human evaluations of the models (paper Section 6.3) and ConvoSense data (paper Section 4.2).
 The script for computing the results is `eval/human/compute.py`.
 The annotations performed by the human expert that these analyses are based on can be found in `eval/human/{convosense|models}/annotations/`.

+Command: `PYTHONPATH=. python eval/human/compute.py`

 ### Models Automatic Evaluation (Section 6.1)

 To calculate automatic metrics on HumanGen and ConvoSense test sets for the best ConvoSense-trained model (ConvoSenseM*):

-`python eval/auto/compute.py gpt test gpt_test_metrics_savedscores_bleu.csv qmatch`
+Command: `PYTHONPATH=. python eval/auto/compute.py gpt test gpt_test_metrics_savedscores_bleu.csv qmatch`

 ### Models Automatic Diversity Evaluation (Section 6.2)

 `eval/diversity/` contains the code and data for running the analyses on the GPT4 diversity evaluations of the models (paper Section 6.2).
 The script for computing the results is `eval/diversity/compute.py`.
 The annotations outputted by GPT4 that these analyses are based on can be found in `eval/diversity/annotations/`.

+Command: `PYTHONPATH=. python eval/diversity/compute.py`

 The script that was used to get the GPT4 diversity annotations is `eval/diversity/gpt_as_diversity_evaluator.py`.

-You need to put your OpenAI api key into an environment variable called `OPENAI`.
+If you want to try running it, you need to put your OpenAI api key into an environment variable called `OPENAI`.

+NOTE: The script `eval/diversity/gpt_as_diversity_evaluator.py` is intended to be documentation on the diversity automatic annotation process; there is no need to rerun this code since the GPT4 outputs are provided at `eval/diversity/annotations`!

 ## Interface for GPT Collection

 The code used to generated ConvoSense using ChatGPT3.5 is located in `data/soda/`.

 `data/soda/convosense_generation.py` contains the script that was executed for the full data collection process.
+If you want to try running it, you need to put your OpenAI api key into an environment variable called `OPENAI`.

 NOTE: This is intended to be documentation on the collection process; there is no need to rerun this code since the ConvoSense dataset is provided at `data/convosense`!

+Command: `PYTHONPATH=. python data/soda/convosense_generation.py`

 ## Reproduce Model Training